ltfschoen/justopensource/README.md

 ### Timeline

-Below is a brief explanation of the milestones/roadmap and expected deliverables
+Below is a brief explanation of the milestones/roadmap and expected deliverables.

 * Stage 1 - Sept 2024 - Dec 2024
 	* Establishment
 	* Research, Case Studies, and Optioneering